Quick Access to UHS MyChart

 Walk-In Centers

-Get virtual care now for a rash, urinary tract infection, gastrointestinal distress, or sinusitis.
+Get virtual care now for a rash, urinary tract infection, gastrointestinal distress, sinusitis or prescription refills.

 UHS Walk-In Centers in Endicott, Norwich, Vestal and Walton provide you and your family with minor, immediate care.
 With no appointment necessary, you can expect quality medical attention at your convenience.
 The providers at UHS Walk-In Centers diagnose and treat a broad range of medical problems such as cuts, coughs, fevers, flu, ear infections and vomiting.